-Reginald DesRoches is the Howard R. Hughes Provost at Rice University.
+Reginald DesRoches was appointed provost of Rice University in 2020.
 In this role, DesRoches serves as the chief academic officer of the university and its 7,500 students, seven schools and more than 700 faculty.
 He previously served as the William and Stephanie Sick Dean of Engineering at the George R. Brown School of Engineering at Rice.
 In this position, DesRoches provided leadership to a top-ranked engineering school with nine departments, 137 faculty and 2,500 students.

 A fellow of the American Society of Civil Engineers (ASCE) and the society's Structural Engineering Institute (SEI), DesRoches served as the key technical leader in the United States’ response to the 2010 Haiti earthquake, taking a team of 28 engineers, architects, city planners and social scientists to study the impact of the earthquake.
 He also has participated in numerous congressional briefings to underscore the critical role that university research must play in addressing the country’s failing infrastructure and enhancing the nation’s resilience to natural hazards.

 DesRoches chairs the National Institute of Standards and Technology (NIST) National Construction Safety Team Advisory Committee (NCST), which is overseeing NIST’s investigation of the collapse of the Champlain Towers South Condominium in Surfside, Fla.
 He is on the advisory board for the Natural Hazards Engineering Research Infrastructure (NHERI) Simulation Center, the California Department of Transportation Seismic Advisory Board, the Haliburton Labs Clean Tech Accelerator and the HTX Impact Fund, which is focused on minority led startups.